-This well-traveled band has toured throughout the U.S., Europe, South America, Mexico, Australia, New Zealand and Germany among others.
+This well-traveled ensemble has toured throughout the U.S., Europe, South America, Mexico, Australia, New Zealand and Germany among others.

 The band's unique front line with Brian Casserly on trumpet, Jerry Epperson on reeds and Brett Stamps on trombone is driven by a powerful rhythm section consisting of Rick Zelle on piano, Jay Hungerford on bass and Dick Maley on drums.
 Many of the musicians in the band are educators as well as performers and have performed with other popular festival bands prior to forming into one of America's hottest jazz bands.

 Every performance by Cornet Chop Suey is a high-energy presentation and is always a memorable experience for the audience.